 Kong Wobbler Treat Dispensing Dog Toy

 My friend Abby has an incredibly smart Goldendoodle named Auggie.
-(Side note: This breed is AMAZING if you have allergies like my poor pal.)
-Auggie is one of the smartest dogs I’ve ever met, and he loves his Kong Wobbler.
-The combination of the unpredictable wobbling and the intermittent food distribution keeps him occupied and stimulated for a very long time.
+He is one of the most intelligent dogs I’ve ever met and he loves his Kong Wobbler.
+The unpredictable wobbling and the intermittent food distribution keep him occupied and stimulated for a very long time.

 Busy Buddy Tug-A-Jug Meal Dispensing Dog Toy

-This toy comes in three sizes: X-Small, Small and Medium/Large.
-Check the weight ratings to see which model is right for your dog.
+This toy comes in three sizes: X-Small, Small, and Medium/Large.
+Check the weight ratings to see which model is suitable for your dog.